 Jonathan Edwards, Charles Haddon Spurgeon, B. B. Warfield, Augustus H. Strong, Charles Hodge, R. L. Dabney, Loraine Boettner, and R. C. Sproul.

 Unlike the pre- and postmillennialism, amillennialism denies a literal millennium, believing it to be figurative of what is called the church age.
 Rather than Jesus literally ruling on earth after the church age, Jesus rules on earth in the hearts and lives of the believers from the birth of the church until his Second Coming.
 During the millennium, persecution continues, though Satan has no real power over the church because Christ already defeated him on Calvary.
 The tribulation represents the church persecution throughout the millennium.
 At some point in the future, Jesus will return and initiate final judgment and eternity.
-A literal rapture is rejected by amillennialists, seeing is as the resurrection of the living and the dead to final judgment.
+A literal rapture as understood by dispensationalists is rejected by some amillennialists, while others do believe in a literal rapture; both, though, believe the rapture and the Second Coming are the same event (or at least occur at the same time).

 Martin Luther, John Calvin, E. Y. Mullins, Abraham Kuyper, G. C. Berkouwer, Herschel Hobbs, Stanley Grenz, J. I. Packer, and probably Augustine of Hippo (354-430).